OVO Hydro: Events

-Entertainment

 Sports

 On 14 December 2014, the BBC Sports Personality of the Year Award ceremony was held at the venue.
 During the 2014 Commonwealth Games the SSE Hydro was home to the netball and gymnastic events.
 On 18 July 2015, the UFC held their inaugural Scottish event UFC Fight Night: Bisping vs. Leites at the Hydro.
 From 23 October to 1 November 2015, the SSE Hydro hosted the Artistic gymnastics world championships.

 In 2016, the venue hosted a heavyweight boxing fight between Dillian Whyte and Ian Lewison.
-Later it has hosted four boxing fights headlined by Scottish light welterweight boxer Josh Taylor.
+Later, it has hosted four boxing fights headlined by Scottish light welterweight boxer Josh Taylor.
 It also hosted two rounds of the 2018–19 World Boxing Super Series.

+Professional wrestling

+On 20 November 2016, Scottish wrestling promotion Insane Championship Wrestling ran ICW Fear & Loathing IX at the Hydro in front of 6,193 fans and was described as the most attended independent UK and European wrestling event in 35 years.
+They returned the next year for ICW Fear & Loathing X.

+On 15 June 2024, WWE hosted its premium live event Clash at the Castle: Scotland at OVO Hydro, marking the company's first event in the country since 2002 and its first ever major, televised PPV event held in Scotland.
+As a prelude, WWE broadcast an episode of SmackDown from the arena on 14 June.

+In April 2025, All Elite Wrestling (AEW) announced that they will make their Scotland debut with a dual taping of AEW Dynamite and AEW Collision from the Hydro on 20 August 2025, the go-home show before Forbidden Door: London.

 Filming location

 The OVO Hydro was used for exterior shots of the venue for the fictional 2020 Eurovision Song Contest in the 2020 film Eurovision Song Contest: The Story of Fire Saga.